Meldrim Thomson: Controversies

-Presidential bid
+1980 presidential election bid

 Thomson was one of Ronald Reagan's staunchest supporters in 1976, as the former California governor challenged President Gerald Ford for the Republican presidential nomination.
 Thomson was dismayed by Reagan's announcement that he would select moderate Republican Senator Richard Schweiker of Pennsylvania as his running mate should he win the nomination.

-After he was defeated for re-election in 1978, Thomson left the Republican party to form his own Constitution Party.
-However, after getting on the ballot in Alabama, Kansas, Utah, Wisconsin, and Maine, his campaign contributions dried up when it was evident that Ronald Reagan was going to win the Republican nomination for president.
+After he was defeated in 1978, Thomson left the Republican party to form his own Constitution Party.
+However, after getting on the presidential general-election ballot in Alabama, Kansas, Utah, Wisconsin, and Maine, his campaign contributions dried up when it was evident that Ronald Reagan was going to win the Republican nomination for president.
 Thomson then ended his campaign for president and returned to the Republican Party.

+Later years, death, and honors

+After retiring from politics, Thomson wrote a column for The Union Leader and worked on his maple sugar farm.